 "Pack wool.
 Even in the summer.
 Pack for wind and pack for rain.
 And pack a pair of shorts for the sauna.
 Then you have packed perfectly."

-The Price: (It Is Not As Spendy As You May Think)
+The Price: It Is Not As Spendy As You Might Think

 With a trendy hotel such as this, you might expect the prices to be sky-high.
 However, they are actually cheaper than many high-end chain hotels in bigger cities.

 Costs for one night at the Arctic Hideaway range seasonally from $178 and $287.
-Furthermore, if you'll remember - this price does include many basic food items.
+Furthermore, if you'll remember, the price does include many basic food items.

 Unfortunately for most, the cost of traveling to the remote hotel is where the brunt of the budget will be spent.

 For large groups, it is a possibility to rent out the entire hotel and all the cabins.
 According to Condé Nast Traveler, the price for renting all five cabins for a full week will cost you a modest $3,500 USD.
 Now we are talking about real privacy.

 Norwegian Jazz musician Håvard Lund founded the hotel in 2014 and it was designed by the Norwegian architect firms of TYIN Tegnestue and Rintala Eggertsson.
 They made sure the Arctic Hideaway left a small carbon footprint and focused on using sustainable materials throughout.